hugoferreira/hugoferreira.github.com/_posts/2013-03-28-why-post-functional-programming-matters.markdown

   [^4]: And yet before another exodus *en masse*, do please consider that Java and C# are also part of my courses' syllabus.

 Notwithstanding, most of the tools that we use today are not LISP based.
 But most are C based, and despite the fundamental differences Alan Kay introduced with Object-Oriented languages, they are (still) an imperative variant.
-And with imperative languages, any relation between the math behind the problem, and the implementation artefacts (source-code), is the sole responsibility of the developer.
+And with imperative languages, any relation between the math behind the problem, and the implementation artifacts (source-code), is the sole responsibility of the developer.
 We know the mathematical model behind the QuickSort algorithm, and of the binary search in a list.
 But none of these relations "emerge" when we contemplate (or glance) at its source-code in C. It is, in its most fundamental sense, a list of commands that a system "rigorously" obeys [^5], though it represents an extremely close model of what the CPU is doing, and as such it has enjoyed outstanding run-time performance and massive adoption [^6].

   [^5]: Obeying rigorously doesn't make the act rigorous.